MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiaenumsegments-next.md

 ---
-description: "Retrieves a specified number of segments in the enumeration sequence."
+description: Retrieves a specified number of segments in the enumeration sequence.
 title: "IDiaEnumSegments::Next"
 ms.date: "11/04/2016"
 ms.topic: "reference"